gto76/my-linux-setup/conf-files/debian/README.md

 Automatic installation using preseed.cfg
 ----------------------------------------
-The *preseed.cfg* file contains all the data needed for a fresh install of *Debian Linux* (version *Jessie*), so that it can be installed unattended.
+The *preseed.cfg* file contains all the answers to the questions that you would get asked during installation of *Debian Linux* (version *Jessie*).
 To use it pres '*Esc*' when the '*installer boot menu*' shows up and enter this line:

 `auto url=http://gto76.github.io/my-linux-setup/conf-files/debian/preseed.cfg`

 **!!!
 WARNING !!!**
-Installer will automatically partition the hard disk, and hence erase all data (this is OK if you're installing on VirtualBox because you're using '*virutal hard drive*', which is just an ordinary file in your filesystem, so this will have no effect on your actual hard drive).
+If you use this *preseed.cfg* file, installer will automatically partition the hard disk, and hence erase all data. (this is OK if you're installing on VirtualBox because you're using '*virutal hard drive*', which is just an ordinary file in your filesystem, so this will have no effect on your actual hard drive).
 Check the "_preseed.cfg_", line 149 for details.

 #### Main features
 - Will upgrade to testing suite (eternal updates)